 - We are offering an audio described introduction to the parade at 11:00 in Valentines Park for blind and visually impaired people.
 You need to book onto this in advance by emailing access@colours.red.

-Please email us at access@colours.red to discuss your requirements.
+Please email us at access@colours.red to discuss any access requirements.

 How can I get involved?